 Anxiety, Worries and Fears

-Anxiety in cancer is common and occurs at various points across the cancer journey.
+Anxiety in cancer is common.
+It occurs at various points across the cancer journey.
 Anxiety in cancer patients can be associated with the stress related to the diagnosis, treatment plan, change in roles, fear and uncertainty about the future, fear of death, lifestyle changes, body changes, fear of recurrence, "scanxiety" or anxiety related to routine cancer screening tests, and financial concerns.

 Anxiety is the body's natural response to real or perceived threat.
 Feeling anxious is the body's response to dangerous or stressful situations.
 Anxiety is a defensive mechanism that manages our fight or flight reaction.
 Anxiety can help the individual to process threats and cope or avoid real or perceived dangers.
 Anxiety can also be challenging, manifesting as obsessive thoughts, worry, rumination, avoidance, fear, hypervigilance and panic.
 Anxiety impacts the body systemically.
 It can cause "symptoms," impacting your:

-- Cognition: Feeling like the walls are closing in or that you are trapped, or that going outside or your home is unsafe; cannot focus on anything other than the threat.
+- Cognition: Feeling like the walls are closing in or that you are trapped, or that going outside of your home is unsafe; you cannot focus on anything other than what is scaring you

 Anxiety is a problem when it does not go away, interferes with daily activities, or does not respond to behavior modifications techniques.